Missa Luba: Music

 The music for the Mass was not written down.
 Father Haazen responded to demand from choirs wanting to perform the piece by publishing a transcription of the recorded version in 1964, with a new edition in 1969.

 The Kyrie is in the style of a kasala, a Luba song of mourning.
 The Gloria is improvised in the Kiluba style characteristic of Katanga.
 The Credo, the longest section of the Mass, is based on five different folk songs linked by improvisations.
-The text of the Credo refers to the crucifixion of Christ and the vocal part in the Missa Luba is preceded by the customary announcement of death, first on the kyondo (log drum), then on the kikumvi (tom-tom).
+The vocal part of the Credo referring to the crucifixion of Jesus is preceded by the customary announcement of death, first on the kyondo (log drum), then on the kikumvi (tom-tom).
 There follows a kilio (elegy) without percussion accompaniment, sung by the solo voice.
 The Sanctus and the Benedictus were inspired by a Bantu farewell song.
-The Hosannah is a rhythmic dance of Kasai, and the Agnus Dei is a typical Bena Luluwa song, such as might be heard around Kananga.
+The Hosanna is a rhythmic dance of Kasai, and the Agnus Dei is a typical Bena Luluwa song, such as might be heard around Kananga.